DyRize/DyRize/README.md

 #### 🐺About me

-- 🔭 I’m currently working on **my brand new Vue.js portfolio**
+- 🔭 I’m currently working on **my brand new Vue.js portfolio** available [here](https://www.dylanleflour.fr)

-- 🌱 I’m currently learning **how to make a sdk for my company**
+- 🌱 I’m currently learning **how to make a sdk for my company API**

 - 👯 I’m looking to collaborate on **a project based on the League of Legends French League (LFL)**

 <!-- - 🤝 I’m looking for help with **...** -->

-- 👨‍💻 All of my projects are available at [my portfolio](https://www.dylanleflour.fr/) (website under maintenance, not available at the moment)
+- 👨‍💻 All of my projects are available at [my portfolio](https://www.dylanleflour.fr/project)

 <!-- - 📝 I regularly write articles on [...](...) -->